Pat McCarran: Opposition to Roosevelt administration

 Although both were Democrats, McCarran came into increasing opposition with President Franklin D. Roosevelt over patronage decisions, the Second New Deal, and foreign policy.

-During his first term, McCarran engaged in a major struggle for the control of patronage appointments relating to federal projects in Nevada with his fellow Democratic Senator, Key Pittman.
+During his first term, McCarran engaged in a major struggle for the control of patronage appointments relating to federal projects in Nevada with his Democratic colleague Key Pittman.
 As Nevada was a poor state and badly hit by the Great Depression, there was considerable competition for patronage appointments, and control of patronage was a major political tool.
-President Franklin D. Roosevelt tended to side with Pittman, the more senior Senator, in the struggle, thereby earning McCarran's enmity.
+President Roosevelt tended to side with Pittman, the senior senator, in the struggle, thereby earning McCarran's enmity.
 Pittman's serious alcoholism rendered him less effective in his last years, and McCarran was able to become the dominant force within the Nevada Democratic Party by 1938.

 In the late 1930s, McCarran criticized Roosevelt's "Second New Deal" programs as too liberal.
 Much of McCarran's opposition to the New Deal stemmed from his anger that New Deal programs increased Pittman's capacity for patronage appointments.

 McCarran was also critical of Roosevelt's willingness to intervene in Europe, particularly in alliance with the Soviet Union.
 From 1939 to 1941, McCarran opposed Roosevelt's plans for aid to Great Britain, the Soviet Union, and France, accusing the president of trying to involve America in a war that was not its business.
 In particular, McCarran was outraged by the Roosevelt administration's offer of military and economic aid to the Soviet Union in the summer of 1941, arguing that it was immoral to assist "godless communists."
 In a speech on the Senate floor, McCarran declared that he despised both Adolf Hitler and Josef Stalin but regarded the Third Reich as the lesser evil and felt it was therefore profoundly wrong for the United States to aid the Soviet Union.
 McCarran was greatly influenced by Pope Pius XI's anti-communist Divini Redemptoris encyclical in spring 1937, declaring that "Communism is intrinsically wrong, and no one who would save Christian civilization may collaborate with it in any undertaking."

 McCarran supported the war effort after the United States entered the conflict following the Japanese attack on Pearl Harbor.